lmillan1/LabReport4/labrep.md

 First open VSCode and open a new terminal and ussing the ssh command use your own ieng6 account in my case it is

  `<ssh cs15lsp23gm@ieng6.ucsd.edu>` and then press enter to log in and press `<enter>`.

+ When SSH key-based authentication is properly configured, you don't need to enter a password each time you log in.
+Instead, the SSH client uses your locally stored private key to authenticate with the remote server.
+The server, in turn, verifies the authenticity of the key by matching it with the corresponding public key stored in the authorized_keys file on the server.

+To set up SSH key-based authentication, you typically generate a public-private key pair on your local machine and then add the public key to the remote server's authorized_keys file.

+If you didn't have to enter a password after executing the ssh command, it indicates that SSH key-based authentication is already set up between your local machine and the ieng6 server.

 <img width="653" alt="Screen Shot 2023-05-20 at 7 29 07 PM" src="https://github.com/lmillan1/LabReport4/assets/130090548/bafaed2a-f641-4650-a9ad-eeaa5a753404">